-The provision of stem cells services related to processing, culturing and storage of stem cells mainly to Parkway Cancer Centre, a division of Parkway Hospitals Singapore Pte.
-Ltd..
+The provision of stem cells services related to processing, culturing and storage of stem cells to Parkway Cancer Centre, a division of Parkway Hospitals Singapore Pte.
+Ltd., StemCord Pte Ltd, the non-controlling shareholder of Stem Med and other individual customers.